lino-framework/book/docs/community/index.rst

   GitHub <https://github.com/lino-framework>`__ which owns the different repositories that make up the Lino framework.
 See also :ref:`dev.contrib`.

-You can meet individual contributors on the :doc:`team` page.
-You can meet partner organizations on the :doc:`Hosting providers <hosters>` and
-:doc:`Development providers <developers>`
-pages.

 .. _get_involved:

 Get involved!